CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ## Operations
-The `Operations` class was used to store different methods responsabile for working one of the operations available in the `CalculatorMain`:
+The `Operations` class was used to store different methods responsibile for working one of the operations available in the `CalculatorMain`:

 ### Decorators []
 In python, decorators are used to modify or extend the behaviours of functions or methods.
 They are applied using the `@decorator` syntax